 Fixed rate contracts provide some visibility

 Wheaton Precious Metals Corp.'s business model is to provide some of the necessary capital to other mining companies via an upfront payment to assist in the construction of mines.
 In return, the company gets a portion of the silver or gold produced as a by-product for a specified period (generally the life of the mine) at a fixed cost.
-Most of the companies assisted by Wheaton Precious Metals Corp. produces silver as a by-product of their mining operations.
+Most companies assisted by Wheaton Precious Metals Corp. produce silver as a by-product of their mining operations.
 Accordingly, it is a mutually beneficial arrangement for the participating companies.